 Loans are gifts.
 The loan may be accepted because the friendship is not related to legislative status.
-The gift must be disclosed because the value is \$250 or more.
-The disclosure is confidential.
+A confidential disclosure is required because the value is \$250 or more.
 See advisory opinion AO 03-02.
 Note: Commercial loans do not require disclosure.

-May a legislator accept the services of a legislative intern in a legislative office?
+May a legislator accept the services of a legislative intern in a legislative office during session and/or the interim?

 Yes.
 The committee determined in advisory opinion AO 94-03 that the services of a legislative intern are not considered a gift.
+The Workforce Innovation and Opportunity Act (WOIA) internship program and Senator Ted Stevens Legislative Internship Program are approved by statute.
+Other internship programs are approved by the Ethics Committee.
+When the Ethics Committee approves a new internship program or a receives a request for confirmation of an already approved internship program, the approval is forwarded to the appropriate appointing authority for further action.
-The Workforce Investment Act and the University Legislative Intern programs are approved by statute.
-Other internship programs must be approved by the Ethics Committee.
-To date, the following internship programs have been approved: First Alaskans Institute; Job Xperience Internship Program; McCombs School of Business; Mercer University Walter F. George School of Law; De Paul University, Graduate School of Business; Tlingit and Haida Tribal Vocational Rehabilitation Program; IDEA (Individuals with Disabilities Education Act) Alaska Close Up Government Internship Program; MASST (Mature Alaskans Seeking Skills Training) Intern Program; The Ted Stevens Legislative Internship

-Program administered by the Legislative Council of the Alaska State Legislature and representatives from the University of Alaska Anchorage (UAA), the University of Alaska Fairbanks (UAF), the University of Alaska Southeast (UAS), Alaska Pacific University (APU); University of Alaska Political Science Department Course PSA 495 Internship; UAA-49th State Fellows Program; UAA-Masters of Social Work Program; UAA-Career Services (CSC); UAA-Political Science A322 United States Foreign Policy; Bob Jones University; REACH, Inc.; Creighton University's School of Law-The Werner Institute; and Seattle University School of Law.
+To date, the following internship programs have been approved by the Ethics Committee:

+- First Alaskans Institute - SERRC JobXperience Internship Program - McCombs School of Business - Mercer University Walter F. George School of Law - De Paul University, Graduate School of Business - Tlingit and Haida Tribal Vocational Rehabilitation Program - IDEA (Individuals with Disabilities Education Act) Alaska Close Up Government Internship Program - MASST (Mature Alaskans Seeking Skills Training) Intern Program - Bob Jones University - REACH, Inc. - Creighton University's School of Law-The Werner Institute - American Council of Young Political Leaders - Seattle University School of Law - University of Alaska Political Science Department Course PSA 495 Internship - UAA-49th State Fellows Program - UAA-Master of Social Work Program - UAA-Career Services (CSC) - UAA-Political Science A322 United States Foreign Policy

+For more information about the internship programs, contact the Ethics Office at 907-269-0150.